archisss/BattleOfStalingrad/README.md

   5. Verify that the containers are running:
      > docker-compose ps

-  7. Once the project is up and running go to http://localhost:8000/start
+  7. Once the project is up and running go to <br /> http://localhost:8000/start <br />
+     This command will setup tanks and maps needed to play the game

 ## Swagger Documentation